 Gargunnock Village History .....and other things

 12000 years ago ice, more than a kilometre thick, covered the area and the weight of it depressed the land below sea level.
-As it melted and retreated the sea came in and covered the valley (whale bones have been found near the village) Relieved of its over-burden the land gradually rose again, the sea retreated, forests grew and were cut down and peat accumulated up to 5 metres thick in places.
-Where the fertile clay was exposed people farmed in a rudimentary, subsistence fashion, living where they worked, but producing little surplus and ever vulnerable to famine, pestilence or poor weather.
+As it melted and retreated the sea came in and covered the valley (whale bones have been found near the village) Relieved of its over-burden the land gradually rose again, the sea retreated, forests grew and were cut down and peat accumulated up to 5 metres thick in places in the form of island bogs.
+Where the fertile clay was exposed people farmed in a rudimentary, subsistence fashion, scattered across the land, living where they worked, but producing little surplus and ever vulnerable to famine, pestilence or poor weather.

 Then along came new ideas in land management designed to improve profitability.
-Peat removal, better drainage and improved agricultural methods, tools and eventually machinery designed to produce surpluses.
-These improvements also tended to favour the creation of larger farms at the expense of smallones which displaced many people from the land into small settlements.
-In the early 1700s, to accommodate thisGargunnock 1862 with Feus.pdf the Laird of Gargunnock, Sir James Campbell, made available strips of land (feus) on either side of what is now the Main Street (or King’s Highway”) Many of these people became tradesmen or day labourers servicing the bigger farms.
+Peat removal, better drainage and improved agricultural methods, tools and eventually machinery all contributed to the creation of surpluses.
+These improvements also tended to favour the formation of larger farms at the expense of small ones which displaced many people from the land into small settlements.
+In the early 1700s, to accommodate thisGargunnock 1862 with Feus.pdf the Laird of Gargunnock, Sir James Campbell, made available strips of land (feus) on either side of what is now the Main Street (or King’s Highway”) Many of these people were tradesmen or day labourers servicing the bigger farms.

 So the village grew from perhaps just a cluster of houses adjacent to the Gargunnock Burn, until it contained about 90 houses at the end of the century as original feus became sub-divided and built on, mainly single storey and thatched.
 (See adjacent feus map) That number of houses remained largely unchanged right through to the 1930s, by which time many of them were ruinous.
 Those that were not were certainly far behind modern standards of hygiene, many with dry toilets or ones connected to rudimentary septic tanks in gardens up to the mid 1950s.
-Piped rather than garden well water was only available from 1910.
+Clean piped water rather than that drawn from garden wells was only available from 1910 due to the exceptional benificence of the local minister, Rev Robert Stevenson.

-Thereafter the laying of public sewers, the redevelopment of part of the Main Street by the local authority, the renovation of older properties with the help of generous improvement grants and an increase in new-build houses either individually or as private schemes has increased the number of dwellings to its present level of c308 in the village plus another 70 or so in the outlying parish.
+Thereafter the laying of public sewers in the 1950s, the redevelopment of part of the Main Street by the local authority, the renovation of older properties with the help of generous improvement grants in the 1960s and an increase in new-build houses either individually or as private schemes on land essentially released by Miss Stirling of Gargunnock Estate, or on the Glebe by the Church of Scotland, has increased the number of dwellings to its present level of c309 in the village plus another 70 or so in the outlying parish.
+Relaxation in planning laws appears to have generated a recent boom in single dwellings or small developments throughout the carse also.

 Gargunnock Book